Electronic-Yoda/mybnb/README.md

 Quit console.

-# Running mysql using docker.
+# Running MySQL using docker.
 Below is an example.
-Note the current program has not been tested for any mysql version other than version 8.0.
+Note the current program has not been tested for any MySQL version other than version 8.0.

 ### Pull image:
 ```